MiaGMB/Code-1/Code 1 Day 2 - HTML.md

 Atributes are placed into the opening tag an range from style to ids to classes.
 They take values, wich contays more information about the element and help you do things such ach styling an manipulation.
 Atribute example: < p classe="text" > place holder text < /p >

-At noon our next tasks were to create a GitHub Page.
-Then to create a branch story with our team and then to create a small Portfolio as a HTML page for our selfe. ther we can upload for example artworks we did.